Sleep, Thoughts, Worries and Fears

 Do you fall asleep immediately after entering bed, or do thoughts and worries flow into your mind, keeping your sleep away?
 Do you find it hard to ignore them?

-While lying in bed at night, it is quiet and dark, there are fewer outside distractions, and therefore you are more aware of the movements of your mind.
-You feel that thoughts are attacking you, not giving you a moment's rest, especially if you are experiencing some problems in your life.
+While lying in bed at night, it is quiet and dark, there are fewer outside distractions, and therefore, you are more aware of the movements of your mind.
+You might feel, as if your mind is full of thoughts which do not give you a moment's rest, especially if you are experiencing some problems in your life.

 If you are not healthy you will probably think about your health.
 If you have problems at work, then thoughts about these problems will probably flood your mind.
 A child will have thoughts about his parents, teachers or examinations, and a businessman about his work.
 Thoughts, worries and fears that are usually repressed during the day surface up and swarm the mind.